 If your student is under 18 years of age, a parent or legal guardian must sign a "Consent for Medical Treatment" form before the student can be seen at Student Health.
 You can download the consent form, sign it, and fax it to our Medical Records Department at (858) 534-7545.
 Read about other requirements if your child is under 18 years of age here.

 Compare that to the cost for a visit with a doctor or nurse practitioner, labs and immunizations for a student without SHIP which can easily exceed $100.
-This plan also provides up to 100% coverage for students who are referred to UCSD Medical Center specialists and facilities after their plan year deductible and applicable co-pays.
+This plan also provides up to 90% coverage for students who are referred to UCSD Medical Center specialists and facilities with no annual deductible.
+Co-pays and coinsurance do apply.

-Quarterly premiums are only $484.00 for undergraduates and $957.00 for graduate students.
+Quarterly premiums are only $611.00 for undergraduates and $1138.00 for graduate students.
 Remember that your student will be automatically enrolled in UC SHIP unless they waive out.
-The waiver deadline is September 20, 2013.
+There is a waiver deadline each quarter (read more here).
 For more information about plan benefits, fees and the waiver procedure, please visit the SHS Insurance Page.

 Meningitis: The CDC recently updated recommendations to include a booster shot to protect from infection.
 While meningococcal meningitis is rare, it is very serious and can be fatal.
 We strongly recommend that your student be immunized.
 If your student was vaccinated once before age 16, and they are currently 21 or younger, the recommendation is to receive a booster.
 For more information, visit the CDC Web site.